Review digest

 “The Dyson Airwrap is a massive waste of money.”

-His verdict splits on why you are buying: fun and satisfying to use, yes - but if you only care about the result, he calls it a waste of money.
+His verdict splits on why you are buying: fun and satisfying to use, yes, but if the result is all you care about, he calls it a waste of money.

 Watch the verdict at 2:06 on YouTube